elysemontano/elyse-lecture-notes/js-foundations/javascript-jest.md

 // Prompt: Create a function that takes in an array and a string and appends the string to the end of the array

-// Input: ["take notes", "pay attention", "practice", "take breaks"]
+// Input: ["take notes", "pay attention", "practice", "take breaks"], "ask questions"
 // Output: ["take notes", "pay attention", "practice", "take breaks", "ask questions"]

 describe("becomeADeveloper", () => {